-The Big Read: If Coyotes want hockey to grow in Arizona, building more rinks is a clear priority
+The Big Read: If Coyotes want Arizona hockey to grow, more rinks are needed

 USA Hockey data show state has fewest arenas, sheets per capita in nation

 Welcome to the AZ Coyotes Insider newsletter.
 I generally publish stories four to six times per week (some of them free).
 By subscribing, you’ll be supporting independent, accountable journalism.
 Subscribe now so you won’t miss a story.

 Editor’s note: This story was updated on Sunday afternoon with participation numbers from USA Hockey as of Nov.
 7.

 Arizona needs roughly twice as many sheets of ice as it has or has planned in the near future if it hopes to properly serve its hockey-playing public.
 That is the biggest takeaway from current data made available to AZ Coyotes Insider by USA Hockey.

 The data are part of an initiative by the governing body for organized ice hockey in the United States to better serve its membership.

 “We are a huge depository of information for the past 20 years,” said Doug Ticas, senior director of information technology for USA Hockey.
 “For the first 20 years, our data was just transactional.
 Now we can see the value in examining trends.
 By harnessing this information we are able to provide members with information that they’ve never had in the past.”